balisujohn/balisujohn.github.io/_posts/2023-2-22-framework-ubuntu-egpu-cuda.markdown

 sudo apt-get install nvidia-driver-XXX
 ````

-At this stage, don't try to manually switch the display system over the the graphics card, the apt install is sufficient.
+At this stage, don't try to manually switch the display system over to the graphics card, the apt install is sufficient.

 *You should reboot after the nvidia driver install, if your boot is broken, probably time to give up and purge nvidia drivers*